MrCerealKiller/ros_f9p_driver/README.md

-# ROS uBlox ZED-F9P Driver
+# ROS u-blox ZED-F9P Driver

 ## Description
 This is a simple driver that converts the NMEA strings provided by the ZED-F9P